aayushdogra/task-manager-microservice/README.md

 - Debug & health endpoints for development & diagnostics
 - Redis-based caching for read-heavy endpoints
 - Cache-aside strategy with observability via response headers
+- Cache invalidation on write operations with graceful fallback

 This service exposes REST APIs for: